 - c.
-Add and subtract mixed numbers with like denominators by replacing mixed number with an equivalent fraction and/or by using properties of operations and the relationship between addition and subtraction. - d.
-Solve word problems involving addition and subtraction of fractions, including mixed numbers, with the same denominator.
-Justify the conclusions using a visual fraction model and/or verbal reasoning. - 4.
-Apply and extend previous understandings of multiplication to multiply a fraction by a whole number.
+Add and subtract mixed numbers with like denominators, e.g., by replacing-each-mixed number with an equivalent fraction, and/or by using properties of operations and the relationship between addition and subtraction. - d.-Solve word problems involving addition and subtraction of fractions, including mixed numbers, with the same denominator-referring to the same whole and havinglike denominators, e.g., by Justify the conclusions using visual fraction models and /or verbal reasoning. equations to represent the problem.

+4. Apply and extend previous understandings of multiplication to multiply a fraction by a whole number.

 a.
-Understand a fraction $\frac{a}{b}$ as a multiple of $\frac{1}{b}$.
+Understand a fraction a/b as a multiple of 1/b.

-Example: use a visual fraction model to represent $\frac{5}{4}$ as the product $5 \times \frac{1}{4}$, recording the conclusion by the equation $\frac{5}{4} = 5 \times \frac{1}{4}$.
+EFor example7: use a visual fraction model to represent 5/4 as the product $5 \times (1/4)$, recording the conclusion by the equation $5/4 = 5 \times (1/4)$.

 b.
-Understand a multiple of $\frac{a}{b}$ as a multiple of $\frac{1}{b'}$ and use this understanding to multiply a fraction by a whole number.
+Understand a multiple of a/b as a multiple of 1/b, and use this understanding to multiply a fraction by a whole number.

-Example: use a visual fraction model to express $3 \times \frac{2}{5}$ as $6 \times \frac{1}{5}$, recognizing this product as $\frac{6}{5}$.
-In general, $n \times \frac{a}{b} = \frac{n \times a}{b}$.
+b.
+For eExample: use a visual fraction model to express $3 \times (2/5)$ as $6 \times (1/5)$, recognizing this product as 6/5.
+(In general, $n \times (a/b) = (n \times a)/b$.)

-c.
-Solve word problems involving multiplication of a fraction by a whole number e.g., by using visual fraction models and/or equations to represent the problem.
+C. Solve word problems involving multiplication of a fraction by a whole number, e.g., by using visual fraction models and/or equations to represent the problem.

-Example: If each person at a party will eat $\frac{3}{8}$ of a pound of roast beef, and there will be 5 people at the party, how many pounds of roast beef will be needed?
+E. For eExample: If each person at a party will eat 3/8 of a pound of roast beef, and there will be 5 people at the party, how many pounds of roast beef will be needed?
 Between what two whole numbers does your answer lie?